qwell/disclosures/README.md

 Granicus's eFiling platform is used statewide in [Florida](https://www.myflcourtaccess.com/default.aspx) and [Arizona](https://efile.azcourts.gov/).

-Users could be registered by sending a POST request to the `/api/Security/RegisterUser` endpoint with the following JSON.
+Administrator accounts could be registered by sending a POST to `/api/Security/RegisterUser` with the following JSON.

 ```
 {